eberlou/Accelerate-New-App-Development/README.md

 ### Set Up the Backend

-1. Navigate to the project root directory.
+1. Navigate to the project backend directory.
 ```bash
 cd backend
 ```